Shopify/transfer_jobs/README.md

 Transfers can be initiated by running the relevant rake task with the correct parameters.

-For example, to transfer a sidekiq application's tasks you would run:
+For example, to transfer a Sidekiq application's tasks you would run:

 ```bash
 bundle exec rake sidekiq:transfer SOURCE=redis://facebook-commerce.railgun/0 SOURCE=redis://facebook-commerce.railgun/1
 ```

-This will transfer all jobs from the `0` db to the `1` db on the redis host `facebook-commerce.railgun`
+This will transfer all jobs from the `0` db to the `1` db on the Redis host `facebook-commerce.railgun`

 ## Failure